-SAN DIEGO'S AFFORDABLE HOUSING CRISIS, THE RECESSION, AND THE DISSOLUTION OF REDEVELOPMENT
+SAN DIEGO'S AFFORDABLE HOUSING CRISIS, THE GREAT RECESSION, AND THE DISSOLUTION OF REDEVELOPMENT

 San Diego has long been recognized as being at the forefront of sustainable development and has consistently demonstrated the ability to achieve broad consensus in integrating land use, transportation, housing, and economic development.
 When it comes to the issue of housing affordability, however, this has long been a major challenge.
 Lack of affordable housing is not only a problem for low-and very low-income residents and for those with special needs, it is also a major problem for a large number of moderate- income working families.
 Although housing prices have dropped somewhat in recent years due to the economic recession, so too have the number of building permits for housing at all levels of affordability, thus impacting the overall housing inventory.
+It is imperative that enough housing is produced to meet the present and future demands.
+Housing is a critical component to San Diego's economic rebound as it is of vital importance for employee retention, recruitment, and cost.
+High home prices burden the region's infrastructure and environment, making it more difficult for San Diego businesses to compete with businesses in competitor cities.
+To advance the continued growth of San Diego's diversifying economy, including its emerging knowledge-based workforce, the City must implement more reforms to meet its present and future housing needs.